dell/csm-docs/content/docs/csidriver/features/powerflex.md

 To enable the support of NFS volumes operations from CSI driver, there are a few new keys introduced which needs to be set before performing the operations for NFS volumes.
 * `nasName`: defines the NAS server name that should be used for NFS volumes.
-* `nfsAcls`: defines permissions - POSIX mode bits or NFSv4 ACLs, to be set on NFS target mount directory.
-NFSv4 ACLs are supported for NFSv4 shares on NFSv4 enabled NAS servers only.
-POSIX ACLs are not supported and only POSIX mode bits are supported for NFSv3 shares.
 * `enableQuota`: when enabled will set quota limit for a newly provisioned NFS volume.

 > NOTE: